Gerrproger/ringmaster/docs/schema_selectors-selector-test-object.md

 ## path

-Paathname to the website page (relative to hostname)
+Pathname to the website page (relative to hostname)

 `path`